tjFogarty/tj.ie-archived/content/posts/improving-client-side-performance.md

 ## Bonus Research

-While writing this I became aware of <a href="https://progressivetooling.com/" target="_blank" rel="noopener noreferrer"></a> which looks to be a pretty fine resource for tooling around this subject.
+While writing this I became aware of <a href="https://progressivetooling.com/" target="_blank" rel="noopener noreferrer">Progressive Tooling</a> which looks to be a pretty fine resource for tooling around this subject.

 If you want to eek out more performance improvements, have a look at these: